 - Football Fever

 The underlying portfolio and the past performance of these products are well documented.
 We really liked this themes trading service.

 Swissquote provides a robo-advisory service.
 It's suitable for you if you don't want to manage your investments on your own or simply need to gain some confidence in investing.

-Swissquote offers a good interactive chart and lots of news from various sources in different languages, although the mix of languages can be confusing.
-Some research services are only for a fee, which is a huge drawback as the free ones are mostly basic.
+Swissquote offers a good interactive chart and lots of news from various sources in different languages.
+Some research services are only available for a fee, which is a big drawback as the free ones are mostly basic.

 |• Good interactive chart||• Limited fundamental data|

 Swissquote's free research services are OK, but not the best in class.
-It also provides some more advanced subscription-based research, but the fees are not competitive.
+It also provides some more advanced subscription-based research services, but the fees are not competitive.
 In this review, as with other brokers, we concentrate only on the free services.

 There are some reports and news commentaries.
 These are ad-hoc and you cannot search for a specific asset or market.
 The recommendations may include a target price and can be based on either fundamental or technical analysis.
 There are also rankings for stocks, which are a synthesis of analyst recommendations.